frostsnap/frostsnap/README.md

 <img alt="Frostsnap daisy chain" src="https://frostsnap.com/frostsnap.png" width=600>

 Frostsnap devices seamlessly connect together in a daisy-chain.
-A fun and easy way to create a Bitcoin wallet protected behind multiple devices (e.g. a `3-of-5`).
+An easy way to create a Bitcoin wallet protected behind multiple devices (e.g. a `3-of-5`).

 After key generation, you can geographically separate your Frostsnap devices or share them amongst individuals you trust.